 Graduate School Admissions

-Nearly all accepted students receive multi-year financial packages that cover some or all tuition and fees and a living stipend.
-PhD students also have opportunities to teach their own courses or work as research or teaching assistants alongside faculty from the college and across the university.
+Accepted students may receive financial packages that cover some or all tuition and fees and a living stipend.
+PhD students may also have opportunities to teach their own courses or work as research or teaching assistants alongside faculty from the college and across the university.
+For more information on financial support, please visit CAP’s Scholarships and Funding page.

 Current students are funded by grants and contracts from agencies such as the National Science Foundation (NSF), the U.S. Department of Housing and Urban Development (HUD), the National Aeronautics and Space Administration (NASA), the U.S. Forest Service, the Colorado Department of Local Affairs, the Babbitt Center, Denver Housing Authority (DHA), the Water Research Foundation, and the Gates Family Foundation.